stackql/stackql.io/blog/2022-09-19-stackql-aws-provider-released.md

 Follow the steps below to get started querying AWS in the StackQL interactive command shell:

+## Authenticate and Connect

-## Connect to an authenticated shell
+Connect to an authenticated shell using the syntax shown below:

 ```bash
 # AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID should be set as environment variables